staff picks image.png

 Atlas Obscura

 One of the latest travel books to appear front and center in many bookstores is Atlas Obscura, an encyclopedic-like list of the world's most mysterious and marvelous wonders.
-It first was an online magazine focused on travel and exploration, and the book was very successfully spun off in 2016.
 The book's popularity stems from its ability to showcase lesser-known, yet captivating destinations that often escape mainstream tourist guides.
-We particularly like the 40-year-old hole of fire in Turkmenistan called the Gates of Hell, the abandoned New York City subway station called City Hall Station, Japan's amazing "Cat Island", the bone museums in Italy, and San Francisco's secret tiled staircase.
+We particularly like the 40-year-old hole of fire in Turkmenistan called the Gates of Hell, Japan's amazing "Cat Island", the bone museums in Italy, and San Francisco's secret tiled staircase.